shakfu/start-vm/README.md

 # start-vm: single-step setups for fresh machines

-Generates bash scripts and dockerfiles from yaml `recipe` files to provide sigle-step setups of virtual or physical machines.
+Generates install/uninstall bash, python, and powershell scripts and dockerfiles from yaml `recipe` files to provide sigle-step setups of virtual or physical machines.

 ## ⚠️ SECURITY WARNING